wiktor-wiktor/ynd-github-search/README.md

-# react-spa-starter
+# YND-github-search

-Project base ready to go!
-React, TypeScript, Vite, SCSS and more...
+A job qualification technical test.
+It is a simlpe search app, to search for GitHub users and their projects.